cdec/cdec.github.com/guide/compiling.md

 - [Python-2.7](http://docs.python.org/) is required to build the `pycdec` extensions

 # Optional software dependencies
-The software in this section is used to configure optional extensions.
+The software in this section is optional.
+The extensions are configured with command line options to the `./configure` script prior to compilation.

 <table border="1">
 <col width="20%">